You Boyz Make Big Noize

 You Boyz Make Big Noize is the fourteenth and final studio album by the British rock group Slade.
-It was released on 27 April 1987 and reached No. 98 in the UK charts.
-The album was largely produced by bassist Jim Lea, although some tracks were produced by John Punter and Roy Thomas Baker.
+It was released on 27 April 1987 and reached number 98 in the UK Albums Chart.
+The album was largely produced by bassist Jim Lea, with two tracks produced by John Punter and another two by Roy Thomas Baker.
 It was the last studio album by the original lineup, prior to their split in 1992.

-The US version of the album, which was released on the CBS label, replaced "Fools Go Crazy" with the title track "You Boyz Make Big Noize", which did not appear on the UK/European versions of the original album.
+The US version of the album, which was released on the CBS label on 3 August 1987, replaced "Fools Go Crazy" with the title track "You Boyz Make Big Noize", which was recorded after the UK and European release of the album.

 Background

 Following Slade's decision to stop touring in 1984, the band continued to record new material.
 The 1985 album Rogues Gallery had been a hit across Europe but saw only limited success in the UK and US.
 When the band set out to record their next album in 1986, they hoped to record a hit album that would put Slade back into the public eye.
 Initially the band hired producer Roy Thomas Baker to produce the album, but the band felt his working methods were too lengthy and expensive.
 In the end, Baker completed two tracks, John Punter produced another two and Jim Lea finished the rest.

 The lead single, "Still The Same" was released in February 1987 and stalled at No. 73.
 A lack of airplay on Radio One was seen as an important factor for the chart position as the single had been B-Listed and not A-Listed on the radio's playlist.
 The second single, "That's What Friends Are For" was released a week before the album in April and reached No. 95.
 The poor chartings saw RCA unwilling to invest large amounts of money into promoting the album, which reached No. 98 in the UK.
 In July, a non-album single of the same name, "You Boyz Make Big Noize" was released by the band under the Cheapskate label.
 It was distributed by RCA and reached No. 94.
 Around the same time, "Ooh La La in L.A." was released from the album in America by CBS and Germany by RCA.
 The lack of commercial success resulted in the end of the band's contract with RCA.
 Despite this, the album track "We Won't Give In" was later released on the Cheapskate label as the album's fourth and final single, but only reached No. 121 in the UK.